schaeferka/k8s-dungeon-crawl/README.md

 _Yes, you really can search the Dungeons of Doom for the Amulet of Yendor from your Grafana dashboard_

 ## Introduction
 Welcome to **K8s Dungeon Crawl**, a thrilling adventure that combines the excitement of rogue-like dungeon crawling with the power of cloud-native technologies.
 This project is a playful experiment that bridges the worlds of gaming and Kubernetes, showing how modern infrastructure can be adapted to novel use cases.
+Whether you're a Kubernetes wizard or a fan of rogue-like games, this project is an entertaining way to dive deep into cloud-native technologies while fighting monsters and exploring dungeons!

 At its core, K8s Dungeon Crawl uses a Kubernetes cluster to simulate and manage game elements, such as monsters and players, while integrating with tools like Grafana and Prometheus for visualization and metrics.
 It showcases Kubernetes custom resources, controllers, and validating and mutating webhooks.